- 1.Set the stage for the restaurant experience

 9. Include relevant contact information

 Listing your contact information in a restaurant review is a no-brainer.
-Vital information like your address, phone number, website, and opening hours will help customers learn when and how they can reach you.
+Vital information like your address, virtual phone number, website, and opening hours will help customers learn when and how they can reach you.

 If you collect and showcase reviews on your restaurant website, invite people to leave their own if they’ve enjoyed eating at your restaurant.